RocketChat/Rocket.Chat.Electron/README.md

 ## Structure of the project

-The application is split between two main folders...

-`src` - this folder is intended for files which need to be transpiled or compiled (files which can't be used directly by Electron).

-`app` - contains all static assets (put here images, css, html etc.) which don't need any pre-processing.
+The sources is located in the `src` folder.
+Everything in this folder will be built automatically when running the app with `npm start`.

+Stylesheets are written in `less` and are located in `src/stylesheets`.
+They will be build into a single `main.css` in the `app` folder.

 The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.

-Treat `src` and `app` folders like two halves of one bigger thing.

 ## The build pipeline